 I. Main text

-Type your main text in 10-point Times, single-spaced.
-Do not use double-spacing.
-All paragraphs should be indented 1 pica (approximately 1/6- or 0.17-inch or 0.422 cm).
-Be sure your text is fully justified—that is, flush left and flush right at the same time.
-Sentences should be separated by one space only.
-Do not place any additional blank lines between paragraphs.
-Apply Body Text Indent style.
-Do not modify the styles used in this template.
+Type your main text in 12-point Times, single-spaced.
+Do not use double-spacing

 II.
 Figures and tables

-Figure and table captions should be 10-point Times, small caps, left-justified (“Caption” in the Styles menu of this document).
-Initially capitalize only the first word of each figure caption and table title.
+Figure and table captions should be 10-point Times, small caps, left-justified (“Caption” in the Styles menu of this document.

 Figures and tables must be numbered separately.
 For example: “Figure 1.
 Database contexts,” “Table 1.
-Input data.”
-If a figure or table was not originated by the author, credit must be given to the source in 9-point Times, left-justified type (“Source” in the Styles menu of this document).
-Leave 1 point of space between the figure or table and the source credit, and 6 points of space after the source credit.
-Callouts should be 9-point Times, non-boldface.

-Large figures and tables may span across both columns.
-Avoid placing figures and tables before their first mention in the text.
+Input data.” .

 Use .PNG or .JPEG formatting for embedded figures and images.
 Figure captions are to appear below the figures.
-For figures, be sure to include a label (Figure X), a title (a short non-sentence description), and a caption (which explains in full sentences the meaning, purpose, or ways of decoding the figure).
-Of course, cite your figure, too, if it is taken from another source.
 See example with Figure 1 in this template.

 Source: Name and/or institution if image is not author’s.
 (Delete if not used.)